 - Walker, L., & Nelson, L. (2017).
-Flourishing in emerging adulthood: Positive development during the third decade of life. .
+Flourishing in emerging adulthood: Positive development during the third decade of life.
+In .
+Oxford University Press.

 - Nelson, L., & Coyne, S. (2016).
 Withdrawing to a virtual world: Associations between subtypes of withdrawal, media use, and maladjustment in emerging adults.
 Developmental Psychology, 52, 933-942.

 - Nelson, L. (2015).
 Associations between Shyness and Internalizing and Externalizing Problems during Emerging Adulthood in China.
 Emerging Adulthood, 3, 364-367.

 - Nelson, L. (2015).
 Moral worldviews of American religious emerging adults: Three patterns of negotiation between development and culture.
 Moral Development in a Global World: Research from a Cultural-Developmental Perspective, 92-116.

 - Luster, S., & Nelson, L. (2013).
 Shyness and communication: Impact on self and partner relationship satisfaction.
 In Journal of Couple and Relationship Therapy (pp. 359-376).

 - Fraser, A. M., Coyne, S., Nelson, L., & Stockdale, L. A. (2012).
 Bringing out the inner soldier: Associations between violent video games, empathy, and prosocial behavior toward three targets.
 Journal of Youth and Adolescence, 41, 636-649.